brockboland/DayOneTagger/README.md

 Very much a work in progress.
 Hopefully, it will eventually be "done"…ish.

+This is getting close to usable, but there are some pretty important pieces to sort out before it will be useful to anyone but me.
+[See the issue queue](https://github.com/brockboland/DayOneTagger/issues) for current tasks, and feel free to add more.

 ## Goal
 My intent here is to make a utility app that will allow you to quickly flip through DayOne entries and quickly tag each one with a single keypress.